mvtab/aurx/README.md

 source <(aurx completion bash)
 ```

 Only bash completion is currently available.
+This currently works only with "aurx" executable name.
 Be advised package completions are limited by the AUR daily rate limit: 4000 requests per IP per day.